The 18 Best Instructional Design Certificate Programs and Courses

 The Best Non-Academic Online Instructional Design Certificate Programs

-We’ll start with serious programs that take over 1 month to complete but are not provided by an academic institution.
-Finishing these programs will earn you an official instructional design certificate, which will make you a much more valuable hire in the eyes of potential employers and greatly increase your chances of landing your dream job.
+We’ll start with high-quality, non-academic programs.
+Some of them are self-paced, and most take over 1 month to complete.
+Finishing these programs will earn you an official instructional design certificate.
+The certificates are guaranteed to make you a much more valuable hire in the eyes of potential employers and increase your chances of landing your dream job.

 1. How to Create an Interactive Online Course (iSpring Academy)